Inca Rail Journey to Machu Picchu ~ Video!

 Inca Rail vs. Peru Rail

 The main thing to note for both companies: “Standard” trains offer more departure times.
-Nina & I were working with a very tight schedule, & thus needed trains at very specific times, leading us to choosing the “Executive Train.”
+Nina & I were working with a very tight schedule, & thus needed trains at very specific times, which is why we chose the “Executive Train.”

 Peru Rail is known for their bright blue trains ~ which is the primary difference between them & Inca Rail.
-In order from cheapest to most expensive, here are there four train classes: the Expedition Train ($50+), Vistadome (more panoramic windows), the Sacred Valley Train (starts in Urubamba, & offers dining car & Observatory), & finally, the Belmond Hiram Bingham Train (1920’s-style, dining, drinks, & live music ~ but with a more limited schedule).
+In order from cheapest to most expensive, they’ve got: Expedition Train ($50+), Vistadome (more panoramic windows), Sacred Valley Train (starts in Urubamba, & offers a dining car & Observatory).
+And finally, the Belmond Hiram Bingham Train (1920’s-style, dining, drinks, & live music ~ but with a more limited schedule).

 Final Note on Trains